JieGroup/GenAI/docs/source/diffusion/index.md

     save_image_epochs = 10
     save_model_epochs = 30
     mixed_precision = 'fp16'  # `no` for float32, `fp16` for automatic mixed precision
+    output_dir = 'ddpm-butterflies-128'  # the model namy locally and on the HF Hub
     seed = 0

 config = TrainingConfig()